clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 - A [`ScheduleAt`](#record-scheduleat) field that says when to call the reducer.

 Managing timers with a scheduled table is as simple as inserting or deleting rows from the table.
+This makes scheduling transactional in SpacetimeDB.
+If a reducer A first schedules B but then errors for some other reason, B will not be scheduled to run.

 A [`ScheduleAt`](#record-scheduleat) can be created from a [`Timestamp`](#struct-timestamp), in which case the reducer will be scheduled once, or from a [`TimeDuration`](#struct-timeduration), in which case the reducer will be scheduled in a loop.